Pro Z Preamp Series - Frequently Asked Questions

 I will be traveling from overseas to the US for business or a vacation - can I have the preamp shipped to my hotel?

-Probably - email us with your plans - assuming someone can sign for it (most hotels will do this) then it is probably possible to work it out.
+Possibly with reasonable lead time - email us with your plans - assuming someone can sign for it (most hotels will do this) then it is probably possible to work it out.

 Note we are only responsible for the preamp till it gets signed for at the delivery point.